totegamma/yisp/docs/operators.md

 ### `!=` (Not Equal)

 Checks if two values are not equal.
+Works with numbers, strings, and booleans.
+Different types are always considered not equal.

 **Syntax:**
 ```yaml